Computer Science Summer Work 2026 APCSA (Java) & APCSP (Principles)

 ... thinking of yourself as a collegiate-level student in your collegiality and attitude towards the class and classmates

 ... joining the CTSO - Technology Student Association (TSA).
-This one is a huge differientiator for GaTech, MIT, and UGA admissions.
+This one is a huge differentiator for GaTech, MIT, and UGA admissions.
 Nearly every student applying for these two schools has a >4.0 GPA and a >1500 on the SAT, 100+ hours community service, etc. What is your extra?
 How will you stand out?

 ...competing in the CTSO competitions

-...competing in VEX Robotics
+...competing in and leading VEX Robotics or FRC Robotics

 ... completing competition projects (live and prepared), offered throughout the year.